What are OKLCH colors?

 HSL

-The way gradients work in OKLCH is pretty different compared to sRGB.
-In sRGB, gradients are calculated in red, green, and blue values, which often leads to muddy midpoints and uneven brightness.
+The way gradients work in oklch is pretty different compared to other color models.
+In other color models, gradients are calculated in red, green, and blue values, which often leads to muddy midpoints and uneven brightness.

 OKLCH